cocopon/vaffle.vim/README.md

 Vaffle
 ======
-Vaffle is a lightweight filer.
+Vaffle is a lightweight file manager for Vim.